 - Use clean hands.
 Always wash your hands and dry them thoroughly before touching your contacts.

 - Follow product instructions.
 Always follow the directions when cleaning or disinfecting your contacts.

 - Store contacts properly.
 Make sure your contacts are exclusively stored in fresh contact lens solution.
 Never reuse old solution.

 - Wear contacts for the proper length of time.
 Avoid wearing your contacts for longer than the recommended time period.

 So, remove those lenses before going to bed and showering.
-If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Dr. Tartibi in Orlando without delay.
+If you experience symptoms like eye pain, discharge, or sensitivity to light, immediately remove your lenses and consult Dr. Tartibi in South Orlando without delay.

 - A: Almost everyone can wear contact lenses, no matter their age, prescription or lifestyle.

 - A: If you fall asleep with your contacts on, you may wake up with them attached to your eye's surface.
 If they don't come out easily, blink and apply lens drops until the surface of your eye is moist.
 That should make it easier to remove the lenses.